Nick Hein: Personal life

 Hein worked as a police officer for more than 11 years in the Federal Police in Cologne, Germany.
 He is known as 'Judge Dredd' by his colleagues in the police force.
-He was also an actor, appearing in a German television show, Diese Kaminskis, in which he played as an undertaker.
+He also appeared in the German television show Diese Kaminskis, in which he played as an undertaker.

 Hein is married to his Japanese wife, Marie Suzuki, and they have a son.
 His sister was married to UFC fighter Drew Dober who he fought against at UFC Fight Night: Munoz vs. Mousasi.

 Hein is the author of the book titled "Polizei am Limit" - Police at the Limit" where he detailed the lack of resources and training in the Police force in Germany.

 In 2016, Hein wrote an article on the 2015 New Year's Eve sexual assaults in Germany, where there were widespread reports of sexual assault across the country, with over 600 being reported in Cologne alone.
 A majority of the perpetrators were found to be from North Africa, primarily Morocco and Algeria, with half of the suspects arriving in Germany within the year.
 Hein criticized the political and legal system in Germany, feeling it did not do enough to prevent such crimes.
 He was invited to appear on CNN, Russia Today (RT) and other TV stations to discuss the events, where he voiced his condemnation of the attacks, but additionally voiced his belief that help should be given to refugees who needed it.